The new general data privacy laws in Oregon and Delaware expand on existing requirements under other state privacy laws.*

 4. Appeals Process.
 Similar to the majority of the other state privacy laws, Oregon and Delaware require covered businesses to establish a process for individuals to appeal a business’s decision not to take action on a rights request.
 Delaware aligns with the majority of the other state privacy laws by providing covered businesses with 60 days to respond to the appeal request, informing the individual of the reasons for its decision.
 Oregon, however, imposes a shorter time frame of 45 days to respond to an individual’s appeal request.
 Under both laws, if the appeal is denied, the business must provide the individual with a method to contact the state Attorney General to submit a complaint.

 5. Consent.
-Like many of the other state privacy laws, Oregon and Delaware require covered businesses to obtain freely given, specific, informed, and unambiguous consent from individuals prior to (i) processing their personal data for secondary purposes, (ii) processing their sensitive personal data, and (iii) for individuals between the ages of 13 and 15 (inclusive), processing their personal data for purposes of selling it or for targeted advertising.
-Notably, Delaware expands the last category to apply to individuals between the ages of 13 and 17 (inclusive), and also requires consent prior to processing personal data for profiling in furtherance of decisions that produce legal or similarly significant effects concerning the consumer, in addition to selling and targeted advertising purposes.
+Like many of the other state privacy laws, Oregon and Delaware require covered businesses to obtain consent, to a high-standard — freely given, specific, informed, and unambiguous — similar to the UK/EU’s general data protection from individuals prior to (i) processing personal data about them for secondary purposes, (ii) processing sensitive personal data about them, and (iii) for individuals between the ages of 13 and 15 (inclusive) in the case of Oregon and 17 (inclusive) in the case of Delaware, processing personal data about them for purposes of selling it or for targeted advertising; and (iv) in Delaware only, processing personal data for profiling in furtherance of decisions that produce legal or similarly significant effects concerning the consumer.

 6. Contractual Obligations.
 Both laws impose specific contractual requirements for agreements between controllers and processors.
-These requirements mirror those in many of the other state privacy laws.
+These requirements mirror those in many of the other new general state data privacy laws.

 The Oregon and Delaware laws will be exclusively enforced by the respective state Attorneys General.
 Oregon’s law provides for civil penalties of up to $7,500 per violation and injunctive relief.
 The law also provides a 30-day right to cure to remedy alleged noncompliance; however, the right to cure is set to sunset on January 1, 2026.